top of page

 Labour is a physically intense process, and staying hydrated and nourished can help you maintain energy.
 Consider adding some light snacks and fluids to your toolkit, such as:

-Electrolyte Drinks: Replenish fluids with a low-sugar electrolyte drink.
+Electrolyte Drinks: Replenish fluids with a low-sugar electrolyte drink and refreshing choices such as coconut water.

 8. Birth Preferences Checklist